delawaremathguy/ShoppingList14/README.md

 Tapping on the leading icon in the navigation bar of the Shopping List will toggle the display from a simple, one-section list, to a multi-section list.
 Tapping on the "envelope" trailing icon allows you to send an email with the shopping list to whomever would prefer a printed copy.

-Tapping on the leading icon in the navigation bar of the Puchased Item List will toggle the display from a simple, one-section list, to a two-section list that breaks out items as those purchased "today" and those purchased earlier.
+Tapping on the leading icon in the navigation bar of the Purchased Item List will toggle the display from a simple, one-section list, to a two-section list that breaks out items as those purchased "today" and those purchased earlier.

 The third tab shows a list of all locations, each having a visitation order (an integer from 1...100, as in, go to the dairy first, then the deli, then the canned vegetables, etc).
 One special Location is the "Unknown Location," which serves as the default location for all new items.
 I use this special location to mean that "I don't really know where this item is yet, but I'll figure it out at the store."
 The unknown location has the highest of all visitation order values, so that it comes last in the list of Locations, and shopping items with this unknown location will come at the bottom of the shopping list.